akandola96/Ab_Subgroup_Assignment/EXAMPLE.md

 3) Optional - Run the *tidy_up* function to remove redundant files: `tidy_up()`

 ### blast.py
-4) Run the *blast_steps* function using the query sequence file created in step 2 and the IMGT reference data found in the *data* folder to perform a tBLASTn search: `blast_steps('queries.fasta','imgtrefseqs.fasta','mus musculs','ref_db')`
+4) Run the *blast_steps* function using the query sequence file created in step 2 and the IMGT reference data found in the *data* folder to perform a tBLASTn search: `blast_steps('queries.fasta','imgtrefseqs.fasta','mus musculus','ref_db')`
 -Extracts reference sequences from IMGT data
 -Makes a BLAST database based on this
 -Runs tBLASTN